Skip to content

 If you're using another Moonbeam network, make sure that you specify the correct network.
 The network name needs to match how it's defined in the hardhat.config.js file.

-After a few seconds, the contract is deployed, and you should see the address in the terminal.
+You'll be prompted to confirm the network you wish to deploy to.
+After a few seconds after you confirm, the contract is deployed, and you'll see the contract address in the terminal.

 Congratulations, your contract is live!
 Save the address, as you will use it to interact with this contract instance in the next step.